dgryski/go-perfbook/performance.md

 improving the implementation of that algorithm.
 In Big-O notation, this is the process of reducing the constants associated with your program.

+Find cheaper ways of doing the same thing.
+Replace SHA1 or hash/fnv1 with a faster hash function.

 program tuning:

    if possible, keep the old implementation around for testing